codsen/codsen/packages/is-media-descriptor/README.md

 Quick basics: `idxFrom` and `idxTo` are the same as in `String.slice`, just used for marking.

-The `fix` key is either `null` or has value, plain object, with key `ranges`.
+The `fix` key is either `null` or has value — plain object — with key `ranges`.
 ESLint uses singular, `range`, EMLint uses `ranges`, plural, because EMLint uses Ranges notation — where ESLint marks "to add" thing separately, EMLint puts it as the third element in ranges array.

 Ranges as key above and in general are always either `null` or array of arrays.